Azeem-2/final-docusarus/docs/part5/chapter1-humanoid-kinematics-dynamics.md

         return noisy_q
 ```

 Policies trained with domain randomization learn to be robust to model uncertainty.
-When deployed on hardware, they've already seen a wide range of dynamics and adapt quickly to the real system—which is just another sample from the randomized distribution.
+When deployed on hardware, they've already seen a wide range of dynamics and adapt quickly to the real system�which is just another sample from the randomized distribution.

 ### Case Study: Simulation-Validated Inverse Kinematics